 Some of the services the library provides are:

-- Remote access to the library's online catalog and full-text databases
+- Remote access to the library's discovery system and full-text databases

 - Computers, printers, photocopiers, scanners (Learn More...)